Konstantinos2421/OS_Programming_Project/README.md

 - **PRIO(Priority Scheduling)**

 There are two folders for this part of the project:
 - **work:** This folder contains the **work.c** file in which some calculations are performed in order to create an executable with a delay.
 Also in the folder there is a makefile with which seven executables of the work.c with different delays are created.
+The executables created by this makefile are used for the time scheduler testing.
 - **scheduler:** It contains the **scheduler.c** file which implements the time scheduler for the processes.
-It also contains the files homogeneous.txt, mixed.txt and reverse.txt which deffines the paths of the executables of the work.c that are to be routed by scheduler.
+It also contains the files homogeneous.txt, mixed.txt and reverse.txt which is used to define the paths of the executables of the work.c that are to be routed by scheduler.

 **Execution Instructions:**
 After scheduler.c is compiled, it can be executed as follows: